Contents quick links

 Multi-Lingual Abstracts

-PE will supply translations for Spanish, German, French, and Arabic, but all authors are urged to supply the title, abstract, and keywords for their native language.
+PE will supply translations for Arabic, Chinese, German, Greek, French, Polish, Russian, Spanish, and Ukrainian, but all authors are urged to supply the title, abstract, and keywords for their native language.

 Author Biographies

 Short biographies and photos for each author must be supplied with final submission.
-These are entered separately in PEMSATS and should not be included in the manuscript text.
+These are entered separately in the manuscript tracking system and/or could be included in the manuscript text.
 Author photos should be supplied at 72 ppi and at least 300 pixels wide.

 STYLISTIC GUIDE